 This means that you don’t need to worry about other components overheating while using this type, but it does cost more than a heat sink because heat pipes are usually placed directly over the CPU and/or GPU before being attached to a water cooling unit.
 On top of that, many people who buy these types also install a heatsink too just for good measure – although each serves its own purpose.

 The benefit of doing this is that all components will be cooled efficiently (if your water cooling unit can’t reduce the temperature of some areas enough, then you should attach another fan or heatsink to it).
-Nevertheless, this isn’t always necessary as some liquid cooling solutions come with attached heat pipes which exit via the radiator; these are self-contained and don’t require maintenance.
+Nevertheless, this isn’t always necessary as some liquid cooling solutions come with attached heat pipes that exit via the radiator; these are self-contained and don’t require maintenance.

 The price of Liquid Cooler CPU: